 To Pressure Cook The Moong Dal

-- Rinse moong dal under running water.
+- Rinse the moong dal under running water until the water runs clear.

-To Prepare Methi Dal
+To Prepare Methi ki Dal

 Kathy says